AlirezaErshadi/cdo-curriculum/README.md

 ## Submitting Pull Requests

+If you do not have repository privileges, you can [create a fork and issue a pull request](https://help.github.com/articles/using-pull-requests) from it.

 1. Checkout a new branch for a new feature
     - `git checkout -b branch_name`
 2. Develop the new feature and push the changes to **your** repository